 Contrary to what many people think, there is actually a lot going on in Saskatoon.
 It is a vibrant city with plenty of events and festivals happening all year around.
 From concerts to cultural festivals to an annual Pride festival, there is a wide range of events for everyone!

 You should check out if any special events are happening while you’re in Saskatoon.
-Check out the tourism Saskatoon website for the schedule and more info.
+Check out the tourism Saskatoon website for the event schedule and more info.
 This list includes hockey games and all other events that could be on during your visit to Saskatoon, Canada.

 13. Go mountain biking (in Blackstrap Provincial Park)

 You don’t need huge mountains to go mountain biking.
-In fact, you can go just outside of Saskatoon in Blackstrap Provincial Park.
+In fact, you can go mountain biking just outside of Saskatoon in Blackstrap Provincial Park.
 Here, there is a large man-made hill called Mount Blackstrap.

-While there aren’t the steepest or most challenging trails here, they are great for beginners or anyone looking to try something a little different.
+While the park isn’t the steepest or most challenging, they are great for beginners or anyone looking to try something a little different.

 In the winter, this same area serves skiers and snowboarders.